PhilipAndes/JavaScript-DOM-Manipulation-And-Events/README.md

 - Started Coding: December 2018.

-- Information about DOM manipulation and events.
+- DOM manipulation and events.

 - Notice: Comment out the right script in the index.html for each lesson!